dharmin/covid-19-stats-3ds/README.md

 # COVID-19 Statistics for Nintendo 3DS

-Created in LUA using Lua Player Plus.'
+A homebrew created in LUA using Lua Player Plus.

 ## Installation
 Download the latest version of CIA from [Releases](https://github.com/dharmin/covid-19-stats-3ds/releases) and install it using FBI.